Catch weight product processing with warehouse management

 - When processing adjustment in and out via the warehouse app.

-- When picking work is processed for sales and transfer orders.
-(Note that catch weight tags can't be recorded for production component picking.)
+- When picking work is processed for sales, transfer, and production lines.

 - When picked quantities are reduced from load lines, regardless of whether containers are used.